-Since ages yoga has always been used as the first resort to deal with the monthly period cramps.
-Before there were pain killers, women used to practice yoga devotedly to ease the menstrual cramps without any harm or side effect.
+Since ages, yoga has always been used as the first resort to deal with the monthly period cramps, before there were pain killers, women used to practice yoga devotedly to ease the menstrual cramps without any harm or side effect.
 Now a day’s women take the easy route in by gulping down those pain killers, which certainly reduce the pain but aren’t effective in the long run and have a range of side effects attached to it.
-With the recent craze over yoga, many women are following suit and practising yoga for cramps and period pain.
+With the recent craze over yoga, many women are following suit and practicing yoga for cramps and period pain.

 Yoga positions to relieve those unwanted period cramps

-Also known as a forward fold, Uttanasana pose helps lengthens the spines and stretches the hips to ensure an easier flow of blood during the periods.
-By stretching the hamstrings, calves and backs are the best yoga for leg pain during menstrual cycles.
+Also known as a forward fold, Uttanasana pose helps lengthens the spines and stretches the hips to ensure a more natural flow of blood during the periods.
+By extending the hamstrings, calves and backs are the best yoga for leg pain during menstrual cycles.
 All you have to do is stand up straight and bend over.

 This pose is probably one of the most relaxing poses in yoga for menstrual pain, which helps the abdominal and back muscles relax.
 It is also known as Knees to chest pose.
 It increases circulation in the abdominal area and helps with anxiety.
 Just lay down straight and fold your legs behind the knees and bring the folded leg towards your stomach and hold with both hands.